respondcreate/django-versatileimagefield/README.md

 #### thumbnail ####

-Here's how you would create a thumbnail image that would fit within a 400px by 400px bounding box with `VersatileImageField`:
+Here's how you would create a thumbnail image that would be constrained to fit within a 400px by 400px area:

 ```python
 # Importing our example Model